 The North Star Metric is a leading indicator of sustainable business results and customer value.
 As you see it change (ideally improving!), you can expect your business results to change accordingly.

 The inputs are just as important as the metric.
 These are a small set (3-5) of influential, complementary factors that you believe most directly affect the North Star Metric, and that you believe you can influence through your product offering.

 North Star inputs are a small set (3-5) of influential, complementary factors that you believe most directly affect the North Star Metric.

-.
+For example, Instacart, a same-day grocery delivery and pick-up service, identified four inputs into a North Star Metric of total monthly items received on time.
 They need (1) lots of customers placing orders.
 Those orders ideally contain (2) lots of items.
 Instacart needs to fulfill (3) lots of orders.
 And (4) the orders need to be delivered on time.

 Inputs can vary a great deal by industry, business model, and a product’s unique characteristics.
 The key is to identify the key factors that contribute to the North Star Metric for your business.
 We view the North Star Metric as a function of key inputs that are both descriptive and actionable.

-.”
+A North Star Metric and inputs should be connected to the tasks of research, design, software development, refactoring, prototyping, testing, and such.
+We call this “the work.”
 Teams have successfully connected a variety of development methods to their North Star.
 No matter how your team operates, the work you do should align to the strategy that’s guided by your North Star.

 An obvious characteristic of the North Star structure is that it features just one North Star Metric.
 Certainly, larger enterprises, with multiple divisions, different product management and product development departments, and different customer bases could have different North Star Metrics, each with their own inputs.